Picture of J. GourleyJonathan J. Gourley

 Rainfall estimation, microphysical identification, and improving data quality of variables using dual-polarization radar

-Evaluating improvements in quantitative precipitation estimation algorithms using a distributed hydrologic model
+Evaluating improvements in quantitative precipitation estimation algorithms from the perspective of distributed hydrologic model simulations

 Coupling a distributed hydrologic model to a hydrodynamic storm surge model